Razgarize/CSCI470-Infixlang/funclang/src/funclang/PyC.md

 PyC was designed to be an easy-to-implement language that merges the syntax of Python and C. It combines Python’s dynamic variable binding with C-style scoping, removing Python’s reliance on whitespace for structure.
 The goal was to create a language that is simple yet powerful, with a familiar syntax for developers.
 Based on the Funclang codebase.
+It is also strongly typed, so you have to make sure that you add similar data types.

 ### Influences